-1. Work in classrooms as “clinical educational consultant” doing on-going clinical observations and informal assessments of children.
-All observations and assessments are made in the classroom (and in special activities such as gym, music and lunch).
+1. Extern ("clinical classroom consultant") works as a consultant and coach for classroom teacher, and also observes and assesses students in the classroom (and in special activities such as gym, music and lunch).
 Consultant uses ClassScout (an application developed by InSite Solutions, Washington, DC) to track children's behaviors.
-When externalizing or internalizing behaviors are observed (i.e., behaviors that interfere with the child’s ability to attend/participate/self-regulate in the classroom), extern makes an intervention to help mitigate the behavior (i.e., self-regulatory techniques, mindfulness, other therapeutic techniques).
-On-going logs of behavioral interventions are kept; extern and supervisor meet weekly to assess effectiveness of interventions.
-Additionally, extern and supervisor confer weekly with classroom teachers to discuss these findings, and to help the teacher understand, and implement his/her own effective behavioral strategies and interventions.
-2. Design and co-teach an SEL curriculum (based on PATHS -Promoting Alternative Thinking Strategies, - Channing Bête,) with classroom teacher.
+When externalizing or internalizing behaviors are observed (i.e., behaviors that interfere with the child’s ability to attend/participate/self-regulate in the classroom), extern makes pull-in interventions to help mitigate the behavior (i.e., self-regulatory techniques, mindfulness, other therapeutic techniques).
+The consultant confers weekly with classroom teacher to discuss these findings, and to help the teacher understand, and implement his/her own effective behavioral strategies and interventions.
+2. Extern co-teaches an evidence-based SEL curriculum (PATHS, Second Step) with classroom teacher.
 The extern and the teacher work to tailor the SEL Curriculum to meet the specific needs of the children in classroom, and to integrate the curriculum into the classroom culture.
 3. Extern co-leads an on-site on-going parenting group and/or an on-site social skills group for children.
 4. Extern works with the SBMHC team to create and lead psychoeducational workshops for faculty and/or parents.
 5. Extern triages/consults with parents who have children with emerging and/or identified issues.
-Team makes off-site (community based) psychotherapy and psychiatric referrals; Work collaboratively with psychologists and psychiatrists.
-7. Opportunity to collaborate on on-going scholarly research, and co-authorship of articles/presentations (if interested).
+Team makes off-site (community based) psychotherapy and psychiatric referrals; Works collaboratively with psychologists and psychiatrists.
+6. Opportunity to collaborate on on-going scholarly research, and co-authorship of articles/presentations (if interested).

 Populations served: • Children – ages 5-11 • Parents • Teachers • School Administrators